MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 Now you can experiment with a variety of search parameters for querying data in FHIR.

 On top of the common search parameters, it's possible to add modifiers right after a parameter to sharpen search results.
 Some example modifiers are: not, :exact, and :contains.
-Take a quick look at the [modifiers section](https://www.hl7.org/fhir/search.html#modifiers) of the official FHIR documentation to get a sense of how these are used.
+Take a quick look at the **modifiers section** at +++https://www.hl7.org/fhir/search.html#modifiers+++ of the official FHIR documentation to get a sense of how these are used.

-### Task 1

 1. [] Go to **Postman**, access the **FHIR Search** collection, and search for **Patient Resources** using **\_id**, **name**, and other parameters following the examples for Exercise 2.
 Try adding modifiers to fine-tune the results.